-- 5.10.1 Each student shall undertake a Project in the final semester. - 5.10.2 The Head of the Department shall assign a Project Supervisor to the student. - 5.10.3 The Project Supervisor shall assign a topic for the project and monitor the progress of the student periodically. - 5.10.4 Students who wish to undertake project work in recognised institutions/industry shall obtain prior permission from the University.
-The Project Supervisor will be from the host institute, while the Co-Supervisor shall be a faculty in the parent department.
+- 5.10.1 Each student shall undertake a Project and submit a dissertation as per guidelines in the final semester. - 5.10.2 The Head of the Department shall assign a Research Supervisor to the student. - 5.10.3 The Research Supervisor shall assign a topic for research and monitor the progress of the student periodically. - 5.10.4 Students who wish to undertake project work in recognized institutions/industry shall obtain prior permission from the Department.
+The Research Supervisor will be from the host institute.

-5.11 Value Added Courses (VACs)
+5.11 Value added Courses (VACs)

-- 5.11.1 Students may also opt to take Value Added Courses beyond the minimum credits required for the award of the Degree.
-VACs are outside the normal credit paradigm. - 5.11.2 VACs enhance the students' employability and life skills.
-VACs are listed on the University website and in the Handbook on Interdepartmental Electives and VACs. - 5.11.3 Each VAC carries 2 credits with 30 hours of instruction, of which 60% (18 hours) shall be Theory and 40% (12 hours) Practical. - 5.11.4 Classes for VACs are conducted beyond the regular class hours and preferably in the VIII and IX Semesters.
+- 5.11.1 Students may also opt to take Value added Courses beyond the minimum credits required for award of the Degree.
+VACs are outside the normal credit paradigm. - 5.11.2 These courses impart employable and life skills.
+VACs are listed in the University website. - 5.11.3 Each VAC carries 2 credits with 30 hours of instruction.
+Classes for a VAC are conducted beyond the regular class hours and preferably in the in the VIII and IX Semester.